 As for pumps, a low voltage pump will do the job nicely.
 Make sure you get the right sized pump for the right height.
 A solar pump may also be suitable.

-Balinese Water Features – Online Suppliers
+Balinese Water Features are available fro sale from the following Online Suppliers

 1360 Bolong Road Coolangatta NSW 2535